giantswarm/backstage-catalog-importer/docs/README.md

 - **GitHub teams**: these get exported as Group entities
 - **GitHub users**: these get exported as User entities
 - **Giant Swarm app catalogs**: these get exported as Component entities
+- **Giant Swarm installations**: these get exported as Resource entities

 Sources get discovered dynamically.